Rotahr/CS-30-Major-Project/proposal.md

   -

 ### Reoccuring Neighbors - tab 1
-a series of 3x3 grids in which you must turn all squares either all black or all white.
-The grids move in and out of the screen so they can be properly displayed; upon completing all neighbor games the display zooms out, showing that the original 3x3 grids made a 3x3 grid themselves, displaying the first letter to the code.
+a series of 3x3 grids (which increase gradually) in which you must turn all squares black, while the squares are moving it displays a hint on the left of what the letter for that tab is.
 >>>>>>> 9f28e5bc0f5201b1d4241cc29ff7f062dee5797a

 ### Word Puzzle - tab 2
 Basic word puzzle which you must solve with no aid from the game, the puzzle itself will give you a letter.
 - nice to have within word puzzle:
-  - a lot harder than a basic word puzzle, perhaps using sound from the computer or information from the other tabs to be able to solve it.
+  - a lot harder than a basic word puzzle, perhaps using sound from the computer or information from the other tabs to be able to solve.

+### Guessing game - tab 3
+Basic guessing game where you have to guess a number and it tells you whether it is too high or too low.
+The number corresponds to

 ## Nice To Have:
 - aesthetically pleasing
   - Screen glitches every so often